moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 Currently, when a CI job runs, it is provided with a `CI_JOB_TOKEN`, which the job can use to interact with other GitLab resources.
-This token is generated on behalf of the user who triggered the CI job, effectively granting the CI job the same level of access as the user.
+This token is generated on behalf of the user who triggered the CI job, effectively granting the CI job a similar level of access as the user.

 ### Goals

-This proposal seeks to limit the scope of access granted to the `CI_JOB_TOKEN` by introducing a mechanism to define the minimum necessary permissions for the token.
+This proposal aims to reduce the scope of access granted to the `CI_JOB_TOKEN` by implementing a mechanism to define the minimum necessary permissions for the token.

-- The `CI_JOB_TOKEN` should be ephemeral and grant minimal access.
+- The `CI_JOB_TOKEN` should be ephemeral and grant only the minimal required access.
-- Configuration of permissions should be straightforward for Pipeline authors.
-- Permissions should be customizable for each CI job.
+- Permissions should be customizable per CI job.
-- The token should support extensions for additional fields, like [`organization_id`](https://gitlab.com/gitlab-com/content-sites/handbook/-/merge_requests/7856).
+- The token should support extensions, such as the inclusion of fields like [`organization_id`](https://gitlab.com/gitlab-com/content-sites/handbook/-/merge_requests/7856).
-- Existing [permissions](https://gitlab.com/gitlab-com/content-sites/handbook/-/merge_requests/7856) for the `CI_JOB_TOKEN` should be maintained.
+- Current [permissions](https://gitlab.com/gitlab-com/content-sites/handbook/-/merge_requests/7856) for the `CI_JOB_TOKEN` should be preserved.

 ### Non-Goals